graphql-editor/graphql-blog/src/pages/advanced-typescript-tutorial-conditional-types/index.md

 let f:StringOrArray<typeof c>
 ```

-So lets analyze this code:
+So let's analyze this code:

-1. We check if our generic Type is string array
+1. We check if our generic Type is a string array
 2. If it is array make type as string constant 'array'
-3. If it is not check the type.
+3. If it does not check the type.
 If it is string make type as string constant 'string'
 4. Else the type is never

-To be truth this code is useless but can give you some scope how `extends` keyword works.
-Next example will be real world example where we determine the type of the form field to give user correct options.
+To be the truth this code is useless but can give you some scope how `extends` keyword works.
+Next example will be a real-world example where we determine the type of the form field to give the user correct options.

 ```typescript
 type FieldType = "string" | "float" | "date"